Jerome Bettis trade: Background

-Meanwhile, the Rams saw potential in Nebraska running back Lawrence Phillips despite well-documented off-the-field issues, and planned to select him in the 1996 NFL Draft despite multiple teams with higher draft picks than the Rams (most notably the new Baltimore Ravens) stating publicly that they wouldn't draft Phillips based solely on his off the field issues.
+Meanwhile, the Rams saw potential in Nebraska running back Lawrence Phillips, and planned to select him in the 1996 NFL draft even though his well-documented off-the-field issues gave other NFL teams pause.

 The trade

 The Rams had interest from teams for Bettis's services, primarily the Pittsburgh Steelers and the Houston Oilers, both of whom had run-heavy offenses.
 For the Oilers part, the team was entering its second full season under head coach Jeff Fisher and was still rebuilding from its late 1980s-early 1990s success after a threat from owner Bud Adams was followed through on blowing up that organization if it didn't reach the Super Bowl.
-The team had also announced a move to Nashville for the 1998 NFL season, which would be expedited by one year due to lame duck status in Houston.
+The team had also announced a move to Nashville for the 1998 NFL season, which was expedited by one year due to lame duck status in Houston.

 With the Steelers, head coach Bill Cowher had been enamored by Bettis since his rookie season, when he had his breakout game in Week 2 against the Steelers by rushing for 76 yards and one touchdown (including a 29-yard run) in a 27-0 Rams win, and couldn't believe that Bettis was available for trade.
-Cowher had a balanced offense during his first four years, having a power running back during each of those years, first with Barry Foster (a holdover from Chuck Noll's tenure), then with Bam Morris after injuries would eventually cut Foster's career short.
+Cowher had a balanced offense during his first four years, having a power running back during each of those years, first with Barry Foster (a holdover from Chuck Noll's tenure), then with Bam Morris after injuries cut Foster's career short.
 In all of those years, the team's offense was led by quarterback Neil O'Donnell.
-Coming off an appearance in Super Bowl XXX, O'Donnell would leave in free agency while Morris would be arrested for marijuana possession, creating a void at running back while the Steelers were transitioning into a run-oriented team.
+Coming off an appearance in Super Bowl XXX, O'Donnell left in free agency while Morris was arrested for marijuana possession, creating a void at running back while the Steelers were transitioning into a run-oriented team.

 When Bettis was given the choice, he chose the Steelers over the Oilers due to the team's stronger history.
 With a team in place, the Rams and Steelers worked out a deal: